libp2p/docs/content/concepts/discovery-routing/overview.md

 each node must be able to discover and communicate with other nodes without the need for a central server.

-### Peer Discovery
+### Peer discovery

 Peer discovery is the process of finding and announcing services to other available peers in a P2P network.
-It allows a peer to discover other peers in the network and learn about their services.
 Peer discovery can be done using various protocols, such as broadcasting a message to all peers in the network or using a bootstrap node to provide a list of known peers.

-### Peer Routing
+### Peer routing

 Peer routing, on the other hand, refers to finding a specific peer's location in the network.
 This is typically done by maintaining a routing table or a similar